Hackerjedi666/CybersecNotes/oscp/README.md

 These are some tips on active directory during pentesting:

 * if you see 88 which is kerbers port and you can straight up tell that it is DOMAIN CONTROLLER.
-* Start with smb enumeration.
+* Start with smb enumeration because its quick.
 * 5985 port is winrm.
-Think of it like ssh but in powershell.
+Think of it like ssh but in powershell, no need to focus in it either personally just used for authentication if you find the credentials.
 * In AD finding usernames is just as good as finding passwords.

+## SMB

+"Crackmapexec" should be the gotool for the windows exploitation. learn it fully.